home london bar guide links glossary famous belgians

 The tap of the award-winning Triple fff brewery a few miles away in Four Marks, The Railway Arms includes Ellezelloise, St Bernardus and Westmalle beers in its Belgian range.
+Not to be confused with the similarly-named pub opposite - the Arms is across the main road from the station.

-The list of 250 includes many non-Belgians but even so, it must be about the longest Belgian list in the UK.
+so, it must be about the longest Belgian list in the UK.

-There's no standing, so it's advisable to reserve a table at busy times. www.mortsubite.eu
+There's no standing, so it's advisable to reserve a table at busy times.

 Large pub with a good Belgian range.
 The list includes Oud Beersel, Brasserie de la Senne and various Trappists.